Julia Hart (wrestler): House of Black / Hounds of Hell (2022–2025)

-On the December 8, 2021, episode of Dynamite, Malakai Black spat black mist into Hart's eyes, causing her to wear an eye patch, which led to Hart showing signs of opposition to the Varsity Blondes.
+On the December 8, 2021, episode of Dynamite, Malakai Black spat black mist into Hart's eyes, causing her to wear an eye patch and show signs of opposition to the Varsity Blondes.
 On the Beach Break special edition of Rampage, Hart faced Jade Cargill in a match for the AEW TBS Championship, but lost.
 On the April 6, 2022, episode of Dynamite, Hart participated in the Owen Hart Cup where she lost to Hikaru Shida in the qualifying round.
 At Double or Nothing, Hart officially joined the House of Black by helping them win against Death Triangle in a six-man tag team match, turning heel in the process.

 At WrestleDream on October 1, 2023, Hart challenged Kris Statlander for the AEW TBS Championship, which Hart lost, ending her 25-match winning streak.
 Hart then earned another title shot at Full Gear, defeating Statlander and Skye Blue in a three-way match by pinning Blue, marking the first title win in her career and becoming the youngest champion in AEW history at the age of 22.
 On the December 16, 2023, edition of Collision, Hart aligned herself with Blue as the duo attacked Abadon, who Hart was feuding with.
 At Worlds End, Hart retained her title against Abadon with help from Blue.

 In January 2024, Hart defended her title against Anna Jay at Battle of the Belts IX.
 At Dynasty, she lost the title to Willow Nightingale, ending her reign at 155 days.
 In May, it was reported Hart would go on a hiatus due to a shoulder injury that required surgery.
-On the November 9 episode of Collision, a vignette aired showing the return of Hart.
-On the following episode of Dynamite, another vignette aired during Jamie Hayter's promo.
-On December 14 on the Collision edition of Winter Is Coming, Hart made her on-screen return and attacked Hayter.
+In November 2024, vignettes began airing teasing Hart's return.
+On December 14 on the Collision edition of Winter Is Coming, Hart made her on-screen return and attacked Jamie Hayter.

 On January 1, 2025, at Fight for the Fallen, Hart made her in-ring return and defeated Hayter.
-On the January 22 episode of Dynamite, a vignette aired of King, Matthews and Hart stating the break up of the House of Black.
+On the January 22 episode of Dynamite, a vignette aired of Brody King, Buddy Matthews and Hart stating the break up of the House of Black.
 On the January 25 episode of Collision, the group was renamed to the Hounds of Hell.
 On April 6 at Dynasty, Hart was defeated by Mercedes Moné in the quarterfinal of the women's bracket of the 2025 Owen Hart Cup.
 On the May 21 episode of Dynamite, Hart and Skye Blue reunited and reformed their alliance.
 On July 12 at All In, Hart participated in the women's Casino Gauntlet match, but failed to win.